Regional Election Observation for East and the Horn of Africa

 - Level: Introductory

-- Format: Lessons, examples, regional perspective
+- Format: Lessons, examples and regional perspective

-- Focus: Observation, coordination, regional learning, accountability
+- Focus: Observation, coordination, peer learning, reporting and accountability

 About this course